 In this article, I’ll cover where to find the most affordable tires, highlight which retailers do it best and cheapest, and I’ll take a close look at the top five places to buy tires.

-Over the past few months, I’ve been researching the prices and process of buying new tires at a variety of popular tire retailers to see where you’ll get the best deal and the best customer experience.
+I’ve researched the prices and process of buying new tires at a variety of popular tire retailers to see where you’ll get the best deal and the best customer experience.

 According to a 2019 study by Consumer Reports, Walmart, Sam’s Club and Discount Tire Direct offer some of the lowest median tire prices on the market.
 According to my recent research, this holds true for many tires.
 While you have to be a Consumer Reports member to view the full study, you can see the highlights below.

-Of course, if you plan on purchasing tires, you’ll want to consider a few more factors than just the price.
-These factors may include the cost of installation and additional services.
+Of course, if you plan on purchasing tires, you’ll want to consider a few more factors than just the price including the cost of installation and additional services.

 “Buying tires has never been so cost competitive, so it’s very important to comparison shop,” money expert Clark Howard says.
 “Service after the sale is really important, especially if you live in a city with lots of potholes.”

-Generally speaking, you’ll find some of the cheapest selections at Walmart and Discount Tire Direct.
-However, Sam’s Club, BJ’s Tire Center and Costco offer some of the best overall tire-buying experiences including low average prices, free services and convenience.
+Generally speaking, you’ll find some of the lowest prices at Walmart and Discount Tire Direct, while Tire Rack offers the biggest selection.
+Sam’s Club, BJ’s Tire Center and Costco offer some of the best overall tire-buying experiences including low average prices, free services and convenience.

-If you’re looking to buy new tires, here are what I’ve found to be five of the best places to shop:
+If you’re looking to buy new tires, here are what I’ve found to be six of the best places to shop:

 - Biggest selection of brands